I just saw something up there on Fox says that the FBI says the shooter is the main focus of the investigation.

 I've never seen the internet fly airplanes into buildings.

-And I've never seen the internet drop an anchor baby and latch on to our social security system.
+And I've never seen the internet drop an anchor, baby, and latch on to our social security system.

 So it was just a stupid comment.

-Well, you know, it's a it's a it's a great point.
+But you know, it's a great point.

-They're just, she wants us to believe that they're just innocent, nice people because of the trash on the internet.
+She wants us to believe that they're just innocent, nice people because of the trash on the internet.

-They see it and they're being corrupted and they're being radicalized.
+They see it, and they're being corrupted, and they're being radicalized.

 And this is the problem.